santinoncs/test-SysOps/AppServer/Question.md

 **Why do you think different cache times for the nginx cache and for the browser were defined?**

+There are different levels of cache.
+Browser cache helps improve performance by letting browser to cache elements that not change frequently.
+For example a company logos image.
+Server or proxy cache are a way to cache elements and respond with the same results to every query and user.

 Browser cache is for individual users.
 Reverse proxy cache is unique.